 When you publish a new post, WordPress automatically notifies the following site update services …

-Unless you have intentionally chosen to prevent search engines from indexing your site – see next section, then your site will automatically ping the services entered into the Update Services section
+Unless you or your webmaster have specifically configured your site settings to discourage search engines from indexing your site, then your site will automatically notify the list of services entered into the Update Services box

-By default, when WordPress is installed, this section displays only one entry …
+By default, when WordPress is installed, only one service is available …

 WordPress lets you notify dozens of update services automatically …

-(You can notify dozens of update services automatically with WordPress!)
+(You can notify dozens of update services automatically!)